iterorganization/IMAS-ParaView/docs/source/1d_profiles_mapper.rst

 ==================

 The **1D Profiles Mapper** is a ParaView filter designed to map 1D profiles onto a 2D flux grid.
-It is designed to work in conjunction with the :ref:`using the 1d Profiles Reader` as well as one of either the :ref:`using the GGD Reader` or the :ref:`using the JOREK Reader`.
+It is designed to work in conjunction with 1D profiles exported by the :ref:`using the 1d Profiles Reader`.
+These profiles can be interpolated on a 2D Psi grid which can be provided either in the form of a GGD, by using one of either the :ref:`using the GGD Reader` or the :ref:`using the JOREK Reader`, or by means of a 2D profile from the :ref:`using the 2d Profiles Reader`.

-The filter takes two inputs:

 1. A **Poloidal Flux (Psi)** from a GGD source (e.g. from the GGD Reader or JOREK Reader) as input 0.
 2. A **1D profile** from the 1DProfilesReader as input 1.